survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Source maps for styling

 If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
-The same idea works with style loaders such as **css-loader**, _sass-loader_, and _less-loader_.
+The same idea works with style loaders such as **css-loader**, **sass-loader**, and **less-loader**.

 The **css-loader** is [known to have issues](https://github.com/webpack-contrib/css-loader/issues/232) when you are using relative paths in imports.
 To overcome this problem, you should set `output.publicPath` to resolve the server url.

 ## Source maps on backend

 If you are using Node target with webpack as discussed in the _Build Targets_ chapter, you should still take of generating source maps.

 The trick is to use `output.devtoolModuleFilenameTemplate` and set it to `[absolute-resource-path]` and `webpack.SourceMapDevToolPlugin`.
 Thanks to Eric Hill for discovering this!

-{pagebreak}

 ## Conclusion